Unity-Technologies/com.unity.toonshader/com.unity.toonshader/Documentation~/Shader.md

 # Shader Settings

-The Shader Settings provide basic settings that aren't specific to  cel-shading but are necessary for general CG.
+The Shader Settings provide basic settings that aren't specific to cel-shading but are necessary for general computer graphics.

 * [Culling Mode](#culling-Mode)
 * [Auto Render Queue](#auto-render-queue)